Everyone Has A Backstory

 And the rest as they say is history.

-Jerry was also briefly in a band named Gypsy Rose with Mike Starr; however, this is the only information I can find about Gypsy Rose.
+Jerry was also briefly in a band named Gypsy Rose with Mike Starr.

 After bouncing from band to band, project to project Mike was contacted by Jerry Cantrell who was starting a new band, currently nameless, along with Sean Kinney.